okaram/IntroJava/Basics.md

 ## IDEs
 Many times, you want a program that does more than a simple text editor; we many times use an Integrated Development Environment, or IDE, which understands our programming langugage and can help us with syntax highlighting and auto-completing options.

-There are many IDEs available for java; the most popular educational IDE is [DrJaba](http://drjava.org) , and the most popular professional IDEs are [Eclipse](http://www.eclipse.org), [Netbeans](https://netbeans.org/) and [IntelliJ Idea](https://www.jetbrains.com/idea/).
+There are many IDEs available for java; the most popular educational IDEs are [DrJava](http://drjava.org) and JGrasp, and the most popular professional IDEs are [Eclipse](http://www.eclipse.org), [Netbeans](https://netbeans.org/) and [IntelliJ Idea](https://www.jetbrains.com/idea/).
 I will be using Eclipse in this class, but you're free to use whichever IDE or text editor you prefer.

 ## make and gradle
 Many times you end up with more than one file, and you need to compile them in a certain order and bundle them.
 One of the first programs to do so (for unix and the C language) was *make*, and it is commonly used as a generic term for all those programs.
 In the Java world, we normally use ant, maven or gradle.
 In this class, I will be using [gradle](http://gradle.org).